Reviews You Can Rely On

 Our Verdict

 The Mountainsmith Scream 55L is a great design for minimalist backpackers with its simple, no-frills design that will have you ready to hit the trail with no distractions.
-It features a Hypalon seal roll-top opening for shoving your gear in and a u-shaped front zipper to access exactly what you need.
-It features unique "double-barrel" pockets that can fit a small tent, clothes, or any on-deck items that you might keep in the lid of a more traditional pack from our best backpacking backpack review.
-Built on a foundation able to carry around 35 pounds comfortably, this pack's design will keep you from overpacking but can handle the weight when you sneak some extras in.
+It features a roll-top opening for shoving your gear in and a U-shaped front zipper to access exactly what you need.
+It features unique double front pockets that can fit snacks, clothes, or any other items that you might keep in the lid of a more traditional pack from our best backpacking backpack review.
+This pack can carry around 35 pounds comfortably, which is pretty on par with many backpacks that weigh more than this.
+This pack's design will keep your gear snuggly cinched onto your back so it doesn't swing as you hike quickly, scramble, or climb along ridges.
+With great features and a great price, this budget-friendly pack feels like a premium backpack.
+To see our other favorites, check out our full budget backpacking pack review.

 REASONS TO BUY